andrerpena/react-component-boilerplate/readme.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# react-component-boilerplate
+# react-ts-component-boilerplate

- > A dead simple and template for creating react-components that will be published to NPM.
-This is not a template for react apps, it's for components.
+ > A dead simple and template for creating TypeScript React components that will be published to NPM.
+This is not a template for react apps, it's just for components.

 ## Features